olgadk7/olgadk7.github.io/_posts/2022-1-24-chainlink.md

 ---
-title: "Automating TVL reporting with Python and PowerBI"
+title: "Automating TVL reporting with Python and PowerBI, and hosting it on Heroku for a Jr Data Analyst assignment"
 layout: post
 author: Olga Kahn
 projects: true